jeremybatesDC/baseballCardMakerApp/README.md

 ## To Do

-dragging logo works -- simplest to create drop zones?
+dropzones work but need to set to 50% dragging logo works -- simplest to create drop zones?
 Maybe and is this Vue safe???
 Sketch this out? dropzones should be quartered -- quadrant -- 4 and you only have to cross threshold for logo to be snapped into correct location